-Grease the grill with oil so that the chicken does not stick over the grill.
-Place your chicken pieces upon the grill and turn the flame to medium high.
-Then grill from both the sides until aromatic. (photo 3 and 4)
+Grease the grill with oil so that the cooked chicken pieces does not stick over the grill.
+Place the cooked meat upon the grill and turn the flame to medium high.
+Then grill from both the sides until it is slight charred and release smoky aroma. (photo 3 and 4)

-You can also place the marinated tandoori murgh pieces in an air fryer if you possess one.
+You can also place the marinated chicken pieces in an air fryer if you possess one.

-How to make Tandoori Chicken in Instant Pot or Mealthy Multipot – Step by step
+Tandoori Chicken in Instant Pot or Mealthy Multipot

 First, follow the marination step as mentioned above.

 If you see the photo 1 and 2 below, I have placed the trivet in one and in 2, I have placed basket over the trivet.
 So, basically, you can either cook the chicken by placing it on trivet directly or in the basket.
 Either of the two works well. (photo 1 and 2)

 Now, add 1 cup of water in the inner pot of the IP.
 Then, place the trivet in the pot.
 Place the marinated chicken on the trivet, I have used fryer basket. (photo 3)